 Shopify Liquid

-Liquid is often the faster, safer answer when the business needs better theme quality, merchant-editable sections, cleaner performance, and fewer custom application responsibilities.
+Liquid is often the faster, safer answer when the business needs better theme quality, merchant-editable sections, cleaner performance, app integration cleanup, and fewer custom application responsibilities.
+I am based in Ankara, Turkey and work remotely in English with Shopify teams that need senior storefront delivery without forcing a Hydrogen rebuild.

 Liquid is still the right answer for many Shopify stores.
 My Hydrogen background helps me evaluate when a theme is enough, when a theme needs deeper refactoring, and when a business has truly outgrown Liquid.